Irwin Unger

-Irwin Unger (May 2, 1927 - May 21, 2021, New York City) was an American historian and academic specializing in economic history, the history of the 1960s, and the history of the Gilded Age.
-He earned his Ph.D. from Columbia University in 1958 and is currently Professor Emeritus of History at New York University.
+Irwin Unger (May 2, 1927 – May 21, 2021) was an American historian and academic specializing in economic history, the history of the 1960s, and the history of the Gilded Age.
+He earned his Ph.D. from Columbia University in 1958 and was Professor Emeritus of History at New York University.

+Biography

+Irwin Unger was born in New York City on May 2, 1927.
+He was married to author and journalist Debi Unger; they collaborated on several books.

 Unger won the Pulitzer Prize for History in 1965 for his book, The Greenback Era.
-His most recent book, written in collaboration with Stanley Hirshson, a Queens College historian, and Debi Unger, an editor at HarperCollins, is a 2014 biography of George Marshall.
+One of his last books, written in collaboration with Stanley Hirshson, a Queens College historian, and Debi Unger, an editor at HarperCollins, is a 2014 biography of George Marshall.

-Personal life

-Irwin was married to author and journalist Debi Unger; they have collaborated on several books.
+Unger died on May 21, 2021, at the age of 94.

 Books

 Among Unger's published books are: